userdashboard/stripe-subscriptions/readme.md

 Dashboard bundles everything a web app needs, all the "boilerplate" like signing in and changing passwords, into a parallel server so you can write a much smaller web app.

 The Stripe Subscriptions module adds a complete interface for creating and managing your Stripe products, plans, subscriptions etc and a complete interface for users to subscribe to plans.
 Users can self-cancel their subscriptions at any time and you can nominate a 0+ day period allowing users to refund themselves too.
 You can optionally require a subscription and/or no unpaid invoices from all users outside of the `/account/` and `/administrator/` content.
+The [Stripe API documentation](https://stripe.com/docs/api) supplements this documentation.

 # Module contents